uncenter/uncenter.dev/src/micro.md

 eleventyExcludeFromCollections: true
 ---

 Some tips, tricks, and other small things I've learned!
-For longer articles, see [my articles](/articles/).
+For longer articles, see <a href="/articles">my articles</a>.

 {% set posts = collections.microPosts | reverse %}
 {% include "posts.njk" %}